gary-jipp/lighthouse-database-design/README.md

   - Every field / column must have a data type

 ### SQL Standard
-  - data types
+  - standard SQL data types
-  - syntax
+  - standard SQL syntax
   - Vendors add 'candy'.
 Avoid these
   - stick as close as you can to standard SQL types